Business Thank You Letter How To

 Any news about your personal or business life.
 This isn’t the time to boast about your new project, promotion, or bonus.
 The thank you is exclusively about thanking somebody for their kindness or assistance.
 While you may want more than anything to show them you amounted to something, this is not the forum.
 Save that for your annual holiday letter.

 Now mail it promptly.
-Even if your business colleagues aren’t of the note-writing variety, be the one who sets the precedent.
-Thank you note writing is one of the loveliest traditions to have been compromised by the information age, and sending well written thanks is a great opportunity for you to stand out.
+Even if your business colleagues or clients aren’t of the note-writing variety, be the one who sets the precedent.
+Thank you note writing is one of the loveliest traditions to have been compromised by the information age, and sending well-written thanks is a great opportunity for you to stand out.